apache/incubator-myriad/docs/myriad-configuration.md

 # Myriad Configuration Properties

-Myriad's component that plugs into Resource Manager, exposes configuration properties that admins can modify.
+Myriad Scheduler (the component that plugs into Resource Manager process), exposes configuration properties that admins can modify.
 It expects a file ```myriad-config-default.yml``` to be present on the Resource Manager's java classpath.

-* A good practice is to place this file under ```$YARN_HOME/etc/hadoop/```, since this directory holds YARN's configuration files and is already present on Resource Manager's classpath.
+Currently, this file is built into Myriad Scheduler jar.
+So, if you need to modify some of the properties in this file, please modify them **before** building Myriad Scheduler.

 ## Properties